|

 place, moving when gamma encoding takes place is the best way to fix NX.

-Currently gamma encoding appears to be a hidden step within RAW Adjustments.
+Currently gamma encoding in NX appears to be a hidden first step (when a NEF

-How Nikon must fix Capture NX: Nikon needs to change when gamma encoding
+How Nikon could easily fix Capture NX: Nikon needs to change when gamma encoding

-Gamma encoding in NX is currently a (hidden) automatic step within RAW Adjustments.
+Gamma encoding in NX is currently a (hidden) automatic first step (with your screen/monitor

-Gamma encoding must instead be an automatic last step in the edit list.
+being the gamma decoder).
+Instead, gamma encoding must instead be an automatic last step

 |